isaacrosdail/project-vesper/PROJECT_LOG.md

 - Whitelisted all local IPs for access from laptop/etc

+## [Fri 24.10.25]
+**Goal:**
+1. Add a pie chart using D3 for time_tracking per day **Log:**
+1.

+## [Thurs 23.10.25]
+**Goals:**
+1. Improve time_tracking entry form/service to take dates+times

+**Log:**
+1. Improve time_tracking entry form/service to take dates+times
+	1A.
+Added 'date' field to time_tracking form (id="entry_date")
+	1B.
+Add current_date parameter to form macro, with routes for home & dashboard now passing that in based on user's timezone, as an ISO .date()
+	1C.
+Add entry_date to time_entry_form_data parser, add validation using generic validate_date_iso() so it gets into typed_data dict as desired
+	1D.
+Adjust service.py to use entry_date instead of 'today'
+	1E.
+Adjust populateModalFields:
+		1. If input.type is number, round if the field's 'step' value is 1/none, otherwise use Decimal format
+		2. Special handling so entry_date field's date is extracted from started_at for edits

 ## [Fri 10.10.25]
 **Log:**
 0. Add proper SVG icon for dots option button on side of tables